Wheelchair Maintenance Workshops – Why It Matters

 Practical Skills and Confidence

-At their core, our workshops are about equipping people with the knowledge and tools they need to take care of their mobility devices.
-They’re led by individuals with firsthand experience of spinal cord injuries and other mobility challenges, ensuring that everything we teach is practical and relevant.
+At their core, our workshops focus on equipping people with the knowledge and tools they need to care for their mobility devices.
+Moreover, individuals with firsthand experience of spinal cord injuries and other mobility challenges lead the sessions.
+Because of this, everything we teach stays practical and relevant.

-Participants learn how to handle routine maintenance tasks like adjusting brakes and maintaining tire pressure.
-But beyond the technical skills, they also gain the confidence to advocate for themselves in more complex repair situations.
-It’s about enabling people to take charge of their own mobility.
+Participants learn how to handle routine maintenance tasks, such as adjusting brakes and maintaining tire pressure.
+In addition to these technical skills, they also gain confidence to advocate for themselves in more complex repair situations.
+Ultimately, the goal is to enable people to take charge of their own mobility.

 Building Community Connections